 Common stresses of chronic illness

-Chronic or long-term illness and its treatment poses special problems.
+Chronic or long-term illness and its treatment pose special problems.
 You need to learn how to:

 Additional demands of chronic illness